 Moxxi Blonde Ambition light roast coffee

-With notes of lemon, citrus, and honey, this woman-owned blonde coffee grounds can be enjoyed cold, hot or even as an espresso.
+With notes of lemon, citrus, and honey, these woman-owned blonde coffee grounds can be enjoyed cold, hot, or even as espresso.
 Despite being a blonde roast, it has low acidity, making it gentle on the gut.

 Created with the compassionate coffee aficionado in mind, this blend is fair trade certified to ensure that the products underprivileged growers earn a fair wage.

 It’s origins include Peru, Colombia, Guatemala, and India.
 And while it’s roasted in small batches, each roasting country brings its own unique taste profile to the coffee.